stevenvinhtran/LinguaGlass/README.md

 Note: This is one of my first coding projects, so the code may be messy and unclear.

+Privacy Policy: LinguaGlass does not collect any data from users.

 Contact the developer at linguaglass@gmail.com for bug reports or additional language support/feature requests.

 ## Features